 Also, on both the inside and outside of the lifts we used, the buttons are recessed into the lift’s metal wall, and are the same colour as that metal wall.
 So trying to see where the buttons are and which one to press, when they’re practically invisible to me from a relatively short distance, was quite hard sometimes.
 So much so that on one occasion I ended up pressing the alarm by accident instead, as it was the only button my eyes found to begin with.
 Luckily we didn’t get in trouble, as the staff realised we’d hit the wrong thing, but it was still a bit embarrassing.
 On the plus side, though, I do like the fact that some lifts have a little animated display by buttons, showing where the lift is and if it’s coming towards you.
 And there was at least one lift that talks to you – not that it’s necessary for just one floor, but still, it’s a nice touch.

 Speech is a standard feature on most, if not all, Tube trains of course.
 Sometimes it’s clearer than others, depending on how quiet the speakers are and how loud the train is, but having announcements about which line the train is for, where it terminates, what station is coming up next, what lines you can change for at that station, and even what’s available when you exit the station, are all really useful.
 I already knew that the RNIB were based at King’s Cross St Pancras, but I didn’t realise that the Guide Dogs Association were at the next stop (Euston Square), so that was something new I learnt this week.
-And on a related note, I recommend checking out the website for one of the Tube’s most famous announcers, Emma Clarke, including some funny spoof Tube announcements and other outtakes.
-Millions of residents and visitors to the city will know her voice very well.

 There are visual signs on some of the trains as well, again better on some lines than others.
 I liked the Hammersmith & City line trains I used this week, for example, where the lit-up sign showing the terminating station isn’t just on the very front of the train (where I usually don’t have time to read it), but was also repeated above the windows on the side of the train at regular intervals.
 And inside the trains on that line are clear, scrolling text displays with information.
 So I found those quite good, and I imagine they’re even more useful for those who can’t hear the audio announcements at all.